We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Customers need to register test kits on the Everlywell website.
-They then use the included lancet and equipment to collect blood and saliva samples.
-People then place the samples in the prepaid envelope and send them to the lab for analysis.
+Once a person receives their test kit, they must register it on the Everlywell website.
+Then, they must use the included lancet and equipment to collect blood and saliva samples.
+Finally, people must place the samples in a prepaid envelope and send them to the lab for analysis.

 - accepts payments through flexible savings account (FSA) and health savings account (HSA)

 - the app is only available on iOS devices

 - requires using a needle, which some people may find uncomfortable

 Best for fast results: myLab Box At Home Metabolism Test